Skip to content

 Is it a sin if I don't lust?

-In traditional Catholic and Islamic teaching, the act itself is considered sinful regardless of whether lust is involved, because sexual expression is reserved for marriage.
-Some modern scholars debate this.
+In many traditional teachings, the act itself is considered sinful regardless of whether lust is involved, because sexual expression is reserved for marriage.

 Does masturbation affect my prayers?